SonyCSLParis/web-services/README.md

   * Yason (can be installed using Quicklisp, see https://github.com/phmarek/yason)
   * Cl-ppcre (can be installed using Quicklisp, see http://edicl.github.io/cl-ppcre/)

-## 1. Interfacing Common Lisp with Web Services
+## 1. Interfacing Babel with Web Services

 ### 1.1 Package

 The different APIs can be queried using some specific helper functions which send a request to the APIs specified and encode the results into a Lisp list.

-Please note, for the Google Knowledge Graph APIs, the Mediastack APIs and the Merriam-Webster Dictionary API, you have to specify your personal "API key" to send the request.
+Please note, for the Google Knowledge Graph APIs, the Mediastack APIs, the Words API, the MealDB API and the Merriam-Webster Dictionary API, you have to specify your personal "API key" to send the request.

 For information about they can be obtained, please see :

 * https://dictionaryapi.com/register/index for the Merriam-Webster Dictionary,
 * https://developers.google.com/knowledge-graph/how-tos/authorizing for the Google Knowledge Graph API,